status-im/nim-eth-p2p/README.md

 with the implementation details of the underlying protocols and should use the high-level APIs described in this section.

-To obtain a RLPx connection, use the `rlpxConnect` proc supplying the id of another node in the network.
-On success, the proc will return a `Peer` object representing the connection.
-Each of the RLPx sub-protocols consists of a set of strongly-typed messages, which are represented by this library as regular Nim procs that can be executed over the `Peer` object (more on this later).
+The RLPx protocols are defined as a collection of strongly-typed messages, which are grouped into sub-protocols multiplexed over the same TCP connection.

+This library represents each such message as a regular Nim function call over the `Peer` object.
+Certain messages act only as notifications, while others fit the request/response pattern.

+To understand more about how messages are defined and used, let's look at the definition of a RLPx protocol:

-### Defining RLPx sub-protocols
+### RLPx sub-protocols

 The sub-protocols are defined with the `rlpxProtocol` macro.
 It will accept a 3-letter identifier for the protocol and the current protocol version: